 Air and water – Even though your razor blade gets washed with water and is likely stored in the open air of your bathroom, prolonged exposure to both results in oxidation on the metal, causing rust and corroding the quality of the blade.
 The combination of air and water droplets causes the metal to flake off and causes the edge to grow blunt and jagged.

-Your hair–Even with shaving cream, pre-shave oils, and regular beard conditioning, the friction caused by cutting through hair reduces the sharpness of a razor blade’s edge, increasing dullness.
+Your hair–Even with shaving cream, pre-shave oils, and regular beard conditioning, the friction caused by cutting through hair reduces the sharpness of a razor blade’s edge, increasing dullness, especially in the wrong direction.
 The more blades are used - and the coarser the stubble they cut - the faster it loses its bite.

 The good news is that solving for razor sharpness is not too hard.